AaronZhenger/MoSimBuilder/Documentation/FirstRobot.md

   ![image](https://github.com/user-attachments/assets/9ffd63d8-25e5-468e-9c31-95fedd8617bd)
   ![image](https://github.com/user-attachments/assets/50a31568-5bfd-48a2-8d61-8292106d36b1)

 And now you're done!
-Click the back arrow on the top left of the `Hierarchy` (Save first!) to return to the `Field Scene` and start playing with your robot.
+Click the back arrow on the top left of the `Hierarchy` (Save first!) to return to the `Field Scene` and start playing with your robot

 ## Playing with the robot.